Blazzzeee/job_suite/README.md

 Usage of a mutex_lock , the queue mutex shall be locked via each enqueue and dequeue to ensure that these operations are atomic , altho another request can break atomicity for this operation , but this request if it causes a race condition would certainly use our JobQueue api then this mutex shall lock the other request operation to safeguard our JobQueue

+# Database Worker

+Consider the case where the dispatcher after dispatching job interrupts , or the server or the JobQueue crashes due to some unhandled exception , but since up till now we are only storing jobs in memory this introduces need for data persistance , then some proposed solutions to handle this are

+## Solution 1
+Abandon usage of JobQueue , and use database for all operations , this unifies the data logic as being completely dependent on datbase however , we are not discussing how the db will be Implemeted in this solution , but every operation require interaction of the DBWorker and ffile write operations for DB require DB State synchronization along with added kernel intervention for reading and writing onto DB file , this will completely slow up the queue api which should be exposed as a Scheduler
+## Solution 2
+Usage of a database as a backup for addtional information of JobQueue member Job ,this is initally thought of as a routine that after some
+DATBASE_DELAY writes the new state of our queue to database , then we must use this database for the sake of backup only as it becomes unusable for sharing information among other threads , routines and co-routines , since the data is currently unrelibale due to the fact any change could have occurred in that delay duration .
+Like serving the user a GET request for /jobs/{job_id} , then we dont know for sure if that job has changed its state or not. , but this solves the problem of data persistance
+## Solution 3
+Usage of database for IPC , as mentioned we need some sort of socket to communicate to the remote instance , then the database can be hosted remotly , and the Scheduler , JobQueue , Dispatcher and remote instance program all would need to contact the DB for operations , this introduces a significant delay for the these operations compared to something local , even tho some of it can be avoided using appropriate async handling , but the Client side would need some mechanism to notified to fetch from db , this makes the design more complex and well be as fastas the datbase is , which is always slower than local storage , but this will solve a lot of issues
+## Solution 4
+Every updation to JobQueue is also updated in the database , the Job class and database model Job should be completely compatible and we shall use sqlite with an async engine to ensure that none of these operations block the server , since we are not making seperate threads for eacg component , then this database should expose an async API for db operations to the model model.Job and since the order of these operations is chosen to be async , some form of synchronization mechanism is required .

+Sync mechanism -> usage of a mutex lock that serves as access to physical database file reads and writes , additonaly we must ensure the atomicity for these operations to prevent concurrent , out of order writes , etc

+## Solution used -> AyncDBWorker class (present in db.py)